jimbit-io/jimbit-io.github.io/_posts/2023-01-07-use-powershell-to-monitor-windows-defender-firewall.md

 ![JimbitLogo]({{ site.url }}/assets/images/posts/20230106 - UDP dropped.png)

-Hope you enjoyed the post and that it will help you quickly track down Windows Defender firewall behavior remotely.
+Hope you enjoyed this post and that it will help you quickly track down Windows Defender firewall behavior remotely.

 > **Disclaimer:** *I try to keep my scripts here relatively simple, if you like the idea but prefer to implement advanced functionality such as: functions, try/catch statements, debugging, etcetera.
 Feel free to copy the source and change it to whatever is desired.
 Make sure to understand what is happening before running a script, adjusting it for your situation when and where required.*